West–östlicher Divan: Composition

 West–Eastern Diwan was written between 1814 and 1819, the year when it was first published.
-It was inspired by Goethe's correspondence with Marianne von Willemer and the translation of Hafez' poems by the orientalist Joseph von Hammer.
+It was inspired by Goethe's correspondence with Marianne von Willemer and the translation of Hafez's poems by the orientalist Joseph von Hammer.
 An expanded version was printed in 1827.
 It is part of Goethe's late work and the last great cycle of poetry he wrote.

 The initial issue consisted of twelve books: